atulkumarpccs/Day1/README.md

 1.Putty

-2. cat /etc/system-release - cat >> print/output command in linux & then path
+2. cat /etc/system-release - cat >> concatenate command in linux & then path

 3. symbolic link - like shortcut in windows [will go in deep ]